-Midwave-infrared (MWIR) cameras are utilized by the oil and gas industry to detect and visualize emissions of hydrocarbon gases such as methane, propane and butane.
-These special infrared cameras are optimized to capture images below the red end of the visible color spectrum at the peak absorption wavelengths of the gases, which are often odorless and invisible to the naked eye.
+Mid-wave infrared (MWIR) cameras are utilized by the oil and gas industry to detect and visualize emissions of hydrocarbon gases such as methane, propane and butane.
+Also known as “mid IR,” “mid wave IR,” or “mid wave IR” cameras, these specialized instruments are optimized to capture images below the red end of the visible color spectrum at the peak absorption wavelengths of the gases, which are often odorless and invisible to the naked eye.

-To identify hydrocarbon leaks in process control equipment, hand-held MWIR cameras are able to detect leaks typically within a 1-25 meter range with a standard 25mm fixed-focal-length optic, and up to several dozen meters with the use of telephoto lenses.
-When a larger inspection area is required, fixed-mounted MWIR cameras on motorized pan and tilt positioners can provide continuous monitoring in 360° for large radius of coverage.
-If operators need to image transmission and distribution systems such as remote pipelines, MWIR cameras mounted on aerial platforms such as fixed-wing aircraft and/or helicopters can remotely detect leaks up to 500 meters line-of-sight with the appropriate lens.
+Hand-held MWIR cameras are able to detect leaks within 1 to 25 meters (~3 to 82 feet), with a standard 25mm fixed-focal-length optic, and up to several dozen meters (~80 feet) with the use of telephoto lenses.
+When a larger inspection area is required, fixed-mounted MWIR cameras on motorized pan and tilt positioners can provide continuous monitoring in 360° for large radius coverage.
+If operators need to image transmission and distribution systems such as remote pipelines, MWIR cameras mounted on aerial platforms such as fixed-wing aircraft and/or helicopters can remotely detect leaks at up to 500 meters (1640 feet) line-of-sight with the appropriate lens.

-Unlike CCD or CMOS imagers that image light in visible wavelengths, sensors used in MWIR cameras detect infrared radiation emitted by objects in the 3-5μ m spectral range.
+Unlike CCD or CMOS imagers that image light in visible wavelengths, sensors used in MWIR cameras detect infrared radiation emitted by objects in the 3-5μm spectral range.
 Traditionally, these photon-sensitive focal plane array (FPA) detectors have been manufactured from indium gallium arsenide (InGaAs), lead selenide (PbSe), mercury cadmium telluride (MCT), and indium antimonide (InSb).
 InSb-based midwave-infrared imagers are the most common types of detectors used in optical gas imaging cameras due to their superior price/performance ratio.
-However, a typical InSb MWIR FPA detector has the disadvantage that it must be cooled to liquid nitrogen temperatures (down to 77K) to become photoconductive and suppress the noise that would otherwise deteriorate performance.
-This is achieved by integrating the focal plane array into a cryogenic cooler which consequently leads to an increase in the size, mass, power consumption and cost of the camera.
+However, a typical InSb MWIR FPA detector has a major disadvantage: it must be cooled to liquid nitrogen temperatures (down to 77K) to become photoconductive and suppress the noise that would otherwise deteriorate performance.
+Therefore, the focal plane arrays of such detectors have to be integrated into cryogenic coolers – leading to increases in size, mass, power consumption and cost.

 SWAP this for that

-The requirement to reduce the size, weight and power (SWaP) of MWIR cameras for optical gas imaging has led to the development of sensors that can operate at higher temperatures compared to InSb-based designs, increasing the mean time to failure (MTTF) of such cameras.
+Reducing the size, weight and power (SWaP) of MWIR cameras for optical gas imaging has been a top priority for us at Sierra-Olympic.
+Not only is our current generation of sensors SWAP optimized, but it can also operate at higher temperatures than older, InSb-based designs, increasing mean time to failure (MTTF).
 More specifically, the proprietary XBn Hot Midwave IR detector – based on bulk InAsSb technology – has an operating temperature of approximately 150K.
-This leads to a corresponding reduction in the SWaP of the cooler assembly; it consumes less electrical power and takes less time to cool down.
+This leads to a corresponding reduction in the SWaP of the cooler assembly – meaning that it consumes less electrical power and takes less time to cool down.

-Sierra-Olympic Technologies (Hood River, Oregon) developed a new optical gas imaging camera core based upon an XBn Hot Midwave IR detector.
-The incorporation of a 640 x 512, 15-micron pixel-pitch MWIR detector array into the Ventus OGI camera has resulted in a camera with a weight of 580 grams, including the lens.
+Here at Sierra-Olympic Technologies, we’ve developed a new optical gas imaging (OGI) camera core based on an XBn Hot Midwave IR detector.
+Called Ventus OGI, our camera core features a 640 x 512, 15-micron pixel-pitch MWIR detector array.
+Best of all, it weighs just 580 grams, including the lens.

-The XBn Hot Midwave IR detector in the Ventus OGI camera can operate at higher temperatures than comparable InSb based designs with no compromise to sensitivity, integration time, pixel resolution, and speed of digital data output of the camera.
+The XBn Hot Midwave IR detector in the Ventus OGI camera can operate at higher temperatures than comparable InSb-based designs with no compromise in sensitivity, integration time, pixel resolution, or speed of digital data output.

 Typically, the sensitivity of an MWIR camera is defined as the ratio of the temporal noise to the responsivity.
-Known as the noise equivalent temperature difference (NETD), it represents the minimum temperature difference that a camera can resolve and is expressed in units of mK.
-The sensitivity of Sierra-Olympic’s optical gas imager is less than 30mK, a figure which is comparable to both InSb and MCT based designs.
-To achieve a good NETD, the MWIR detector used in the Ventus OGI camera requires an integration time between 1ms-1s.
+Known as the noise equivalent temperature difference (NETD), this measurement, which is expressed in millikelvin (mK), represents the minimum temperature difference that a camera can resolve.
+The sensitivity of Sierra-Olympic’s optical gas imager is less than 30mK, a figure which is comparable to that found in both InSb and MCT-based designs.
+To achieve a good NETD, the MWIR detector used in the Ventus OGI camera requires an integration time between 1ms and 1s.
 While faster integration times are considered an important characteristic when capturing images at high speed, the integration time of the new camera does not represent a technical limitation in the optical gas imaging marketplace.

-The spatial resolution of the MWIR camera – which refers to the size of the smallest possible feature that it can detect – is determined by the pixel pitch of the imager.
-The 640 x 512 pixel XBn focal plane array used in the Ventus OGI features a 15-micron pixel pitch, but sensor manufacturers are currently developing devices with a 10μ m XBn pixel pitch which are also designed to operate at 150K with performance similar to the 15μ m pixel pitch design.
+The spatial resolution of MWIR cameras – which refers to the size of the smallest possible feature that they can detect – is determined by the pixel pitch of the imager.
+The 640 x 512 pixel XBn focal plane array used in Ventus OGI features a 15-micron pixel pitch, but sensor manufacturers are currently developing devices with a lower, 10μm XBn pixel pitch.
+Such devices are also designed to operate at 150K, with performance similar to that achieved by a 15μm pixel pitch design.

 The processing and visualization of image data is a crucial part of identifying fugitive emissions.
-To meet this need, a sophisticated software tool is provided with advanced processing functions.
-A document API (application programming interface) aids developers in integrating downstream software.
+To meet this need, Sierra-Olympic provides a sophisticated software tool with advanced processing functions.
+A well-documented API (application programming interface) aids developers in integrating downstream software.

-Most gas imaging cameras use monochrome or grey scale palettes to visualize the images that are captured.
-Figure 2 is a frame capture of a gas leak from a midwave infrared OGI camera; hot areas in the image are highlighted in white, while cool areas are displayed as black.
-However, several other visualization options are available when using the Ventus OGI.
+Most gas imaging cameras use monochrome or greyscale palettes to visualize the images that are captured.
+Figure 2 shows a frame capture of a gas leak from a mid-wave infrared OGI camera; hot areas in the image are highlighted in white, while cool areas are displayed in black.
+However, several other visualization options are available when using Ventus OGI.
 Users can invert the polarity of the monochrome image where black becomes hot and white becomes cool.
-Alternatively, they can choose from a range of rainbow, ironbow, or sepia palettes which assign different colors to different infrared intensities.
+Alternatively, they can choose from a range of rainbow, ironbow, or sepia palettes, all of which assign different colors to different infrared intensities.

-The low SWaP Ventus OGI camera, recently EPA 0000a CERTIFIED, is well-suited for use on multi-rotor or fixed-wing unmanned aerial vehicles (UAVs) where it can be employed to survey areas in gas processing plants that may be difficult to access.
-Enabling a camera to fly over and around stacks and pipe racks also eliminates the need for personnel to carry out manual tasks, creating greater efficiency and lowering the cost of operations management.
+Well-suited for use on multi-rotor or fixed-wing unmanned aerial vehicles (UAVs), Ventus OGI camera can be used to survey difficult-to-access areas in gas processing plants.
+Because Ventus OGI-equipped UAVs can fly over and around stacks and pipe racks, there is no longer a need for personnel to carry out manual inspection tasks, leading to greater efficiency and lower operations management costs.

-Aerial surveillance is also an excellent way to perform checks on long sections of pipelines (Figure 3).
-Traditionally, this has been a task performed by manned helicopters that require both a pilot and a camera operator.
-With the Ventus OGI, lengthy surveillance procedures can now be carried out by unmanned drones which perform more consistently and are less expensive to operate.
+Aerial surveillance is also an excellent way to perform checks on long sections of pipeline (Figure 3).
+Traditionally, such checks have been performed by manned helicopters that require both a pilot and a camera operator.
+With Ventus OGI, lengthy surveillance procedures can now be carried out by unmanned drones that perform more consistently and are less expensive to operate.